-FAST TRAIN (The Foreign Affairs Spouses Teacher Training Program) began in the Fall of 1990 as a collaboration between the U.S. Department of State's Office of Overseas Schools, the State of Virginia's Department of Education and George Mason University.
+FAST TRAIN (The Foreign Affairs Spouses Teacher Training Program) began in 1990 as a collaboration between the U.S. Department of State's Office of Overseas Schools, the State of Virginia's Department of Education, and George Mason University.
 The collaboration stemmed from an interest in training Foreign Service family members to become qualified candidates for teaching positions in international schools.

-Since 1990, over 400 participants have completed the FAST TRAIN Program and are now teaching worldwide.
+Since 1990, over 1200 participants have completed the FAST TRAIN Program and are now teaching worldwide.
 While FAST TRAIN still maintains a formal relationship with the U.S. Department of State's Office of Overseas Schools, the program has now expanded and is open to all applicants who would like to teach abroad.
-FAST TRAIN is one of the academic programs associated with the Center for International Education at George Mason University in Fairfax, Virginia.

 FLO Weblinks for Adult Education